 Do you make accommodations for religious and/or cultural needs?

 Yes, we’re happy to work with all patients to ensure that their religious or cultural needs are met throughout their time with us.
-To learn more about our ability to accommodate your needs, please call Harbor Oaks at your convenience.

 Do you accept walk-in patients?